 Latest Life Church notices, Calendar and Leadership blog

-READ THE LATEST LEADERSHIP TEAM BLOG - SUNDAY, 17th FEBRUARY, 2019
+READ THE LATEST LEADERSHIP TEAM BLOG - SUNDAY, 16th JUNE, 2019

 CHURCH + BREAKFAST

-At The Petersfield School
+at The Petersfield School

 A light breakfast from 10.30 a.m.
 All-Age Meeting, 11.00 a.m. - 12.00